poult-lab/daily-word/english_words_ learning.md

 [noun] a pirate ship.

-"(especially in the past) a person on a ship who attacks other ships at sea in order to steal from them"
+"(especially in the past) a person on a ship who attacks other ships at sea in order to steal from them" "海盗"

-[n] a pirate edition.
+[n] a pirate edition. "盗版"

 "a person who makes illegal copies of video tapes, computer programs, books, etc., in order to sell them"